 In the test, students listen to English conversations that are played by speakers, which are installed in the front end of the classroom.

 The scientists conducted two experiments to explore whether seat positions (close or distant from the sound source) in the classroom and classroom reverberation influence students’ grade in the test of English listening comprehension.

 The experiments revealed that second language listening comprehension decreased as the distance from the sound source increased.

-The distance between sound source and receiver did not interact with classroom reverberation.
+The distance between the sound source and the receiver did not interact with classroom reverberation.
 It appears that a position further away from a sound source in a classroom has a higher negative effect on recall than a long reverberation time.